vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ## Sunday June 6

-In the evening, I went to the Laundry Room, a laundromat on Sacramento Street, to do my heavy laundry (sheets etc.).
+In the evening, I went to the Laundry Room, a laundromat on San Pablo Avenue, to do my heavy laundry (sheets etc.).
 I used the washer between around 5:50 PM and 6:15 PM.

-I wore a KN95 mask while in the laundromat and while walking to and from it on Sacramento Street, but not during the rest of my journey.
+I wore a KN95 mask while in the laundromat and while walking to and from it on San Pablo Avenue, but not during the rest of my journey.

 ## Wednesday June 9